andriyetch/raco-graphql-client/README.md

 ## Features

 - **Dual Filtering**: Search by area code OR artist ID
+- **Multi-Artist Support**: Search by multiple artists using comma-separated IDs
-- **Combined Filtering**: Search by artist globally, then filter by area
+- **Combined Filtering**: Search by artist(s) globally, then filter by area
 - **Flexible Date Ranges**: Default to current day onwards, with custom date options
 - **Pagination Control**: Fetch single page by default, or specify multiple pages
 - **Rich JSON Output**: Comprehensive event data with metadata
-- **Rate Limiting**: Includes a 1-second delay between requests to be respectful to the API
+- **Rate Limiting**: Includes delays between requests to be respectful to the API
 - **Error Handling**: Gracefully handles API errors and continues processing
 - **Command Line Interface**: Easy-to-use CLI with argument parsing